This post may contain affiliate links, review our disclosure policy for details

 Last but not least, make a night time routine to help you succeed in your potty training adventure.
 Stick to your routine because it’s going to make it easier on you and on your child.
 He will develop the habit of always using the bathroom before going to bed, of knowing he is not allowed to have any liquid before bedtime and eventually wake up on his own to go potty.
 It really helps to be consistent and to have a night time routine.

-Okay mama, are you ready to rock night time potty training?
+Okay mama, ready to be a nighttime potty training success?
 I hope you are because as you saw it’s really straight forward.
-It does take more “work” than day time potty training, it does take longer but it’s totally doable.
-Remember to be consistent and to not give up, you will fail but you will ultimately win on the long run.
+It does take more “work” than day time potty training your toddler, it does take longer but it’s totally doable.
+Remember to be consistent and to not give up, you will fail but you will ultimately win on the long run. night potty training young children can be hard and stressful. but for your sake, do not be hard on yourself mama.

 This is a different kind of ball game but it’s something that we have to do.
 You will do it, you will night time potty train your child with ease and stress free.
 Make sure you have the washable wet pads so your child’s mattress doesn’t get ruined and also make sure to wake your child up during the night.
 It will make a tremendous difference in your night time potty training journey.